Skip to content

 The horizontal lines used in the title block should extend exactly 74 characters (i.e., two '/' characters and 72 = characters).

-You must remove instruction comments provided in the released code.
+You must remove the lab assignment comments provided in the released code which are purely there to tell you what to do.
 These comments are no longer applicable once you have followed the instructions and implemented your hardware design.
 You should also remove any unnecessary ECE2300_UNUSED and/or ECE2300_UNDRIVEN macros that were provided in the released code.
 So example, these should be removed:

 //''' LAB ASSIGNMENT '''''''''''''''''''''''''''''''''''''''''''''''''''